za/tango_with_django_book/17/chapters/login.rst

 	    def __unicode__(self):
 	        return self.user.username

-As we also reference the ``User`` model, we'll need to include the model into the ``models.py`` namespace.
-Add it with the following import statement at the top of the file.
+Note that we reference the ``User`` model using a One to One relationship.
+Since we reference the default ``User`` model, we need to import it within the ``models.py`` file:

 .. code-block:: python

 	from django.contrib.auth.models import User

-So, how do we accomplish our goal of adding additional user profile fields?
-This isn't achieved through inheritance, instead the ``UserProfile`` model inherits from Django's ``Model`` class and is linked to the base ``User`` class through a one-to-one relationship via attribute ``user``.
-This is because various applications may all want to use the User model and extend upon it in different ways.
+It may have been tempting to add these additional fields by inheriting from the ``User`` model directly.
+However, because other applications may also want access to the ``User`` model, then it not recommended to use inheritance, but instead use the one-to-one relationship.

 For Rango, we've added two fields to complete our user profile, and provided a ``__unicode__()`` method to return a meaningful value when a unicode representation of a ``UserProfile`` model instance is requested.

 For the two fields ``website`` and ``picture``, we have set ``blank=True`` for both.
-This allows each of the fields to be blank if necessary, meaning that users need not supply values for the attributes if they do not wish to.
+This allows each of the fields to be blank if necessary, meaning that users do not have to supply values for the attributes if they do not wish to.

 Note that the ``ImageField`` field has an ``upload_to`` attribute.
 The value of this attribute is conjoined with the project's ``MEDIA_ROOT`` setting to provide a path with which uploaded profile images will be stored.
 For example, a ``MEDIA_ROOT`` of ``<workspace>/tango_with_django_project/media/`` and ``upload_to`` attribute of ``profile_images`` will result in all profile images being stored in the directory ``<workspace>/tango_with_django_project/media/profile_images/``.